pivotal-cf/docs-pks/console-deploy-wizard.hbs.md

 ## <a id='integrations'></a>Step 7: Configure Integrations

-If your infrastructure includes existing deployments of VMware Tanzu Mission Control, VMware vRealize Operations Management Pack for Container Monitoring, or VMware vRealize Log Insight, you can configure TKGI to connect to those services.
-You can also configure TKGI to forward logs to a Syslog server.
+If your infrastructure includes existing deployments of VMware Tanzu Mission Control, VMware vRealize Operations Management Pack for Container Monitoring, or VMware vRealize Log Insight, you can configure {{ vars.product_short }} to connect to those services.
+You can also configure {{ vars.product_short }} to forward logs to a Syslog server.

-To configure TKGI integration with other products:
+To configure {{ vars.product_short }} integration with other products:

 * [Configure a Connection to VMware Tanzu Mission Control](#integrations-tanzumc)
 * [Configure a Connection to VMware vRealize Operations Management Pack for Container Monitoring](#integrations-vrops)